waf/CSharpRepl/README.md

 }
 ```

-**A note on semicolons**: C# expressions do not require semicolons, but [statements](https://stackoverflow.com/questions/19132/expression-versus-statement) do:
+**A note on semicolons**: C# expressions do not require semicolons, but [statements](https://stackoverflow.com/questions/19132/expression-versus-statement) do.
+If a statement is missing a required semicolon, a newline will be added instead of trying to run the syntatically incomplete statement; simply type the semicolon to complete the statement.

 ```csharp
 > var now = DateTime.Now; // assignment statement, semicolon required